Optional Practical Training (OPT)

 • Optional Practical Training (OPT) is a temporary employment authorization benefit for F-1 students who have been maintaining F-1 status in the U.S.

 • U.S. Citizenship and Immigration Services (USCIS) reviews and approves OPT applications.
-The current filing fee is $410 and an average 90 - 120 day processing time.
+See the current filing fee at Fee Schedule | USCIS.
+The average processing time is around 90 - 120 days.
 Premium Processing option is available.

 • USCIS will mail students an Employment Authorization Document (EAD) card once their OPT application is approved.
 The EAD is the student's official work authorization in the U.S.